Skip to Main Content

 Ways to save on auto insurance for financed vehicles

 • Shop around: Shopping for auto insurance could potentially net you a lower premium.
-Car insurance companies all charge different rates for the same coverage, so comparing quotes could help you find the cheapest auto insurance company for your needs.
+Car insurance companies all charge different rates for coverage based on their proprietary underwriting formulas, so comparing quotes may help you find the cheapest auto insurance company for your needs.

 • Increase deductibles: Your deductible is the amount you will pay if you file a claim for damage to your car.
 Full coverage has two car insurance deductibles: one for comprehensive and one for collision.
-Increasing your deductibles can lower your premium, since you are willing to take on more of the financial risk if you have damage.
-Your collision deductible generally has more of an impact on your premium than your comprehensive deductible does.
-However, make sure you choose levels you can afford to pay before you make any changes.
+Increasing your deductibles will likely lower your premium, since you are willing to take on more of the financial risk if you have damage.
+However, most insurance professionals recommend choosing levels you can afford to pay out of pocket on short notice.

 Terms to know when financing a car